MatiasBjorling/ZDM-Device-Mapper/README.md

     * Numerous bug fixes and better stability.
     * More GC / zone compaction improvements.
     * Patches provided to apply cleanly against 4.1 (stable), 4.2, and 4.3.

+  - ZDM #97
+    * Fix block ata zoned_command (Reset WP).
+Using wrong psudo constant.
+    * Fix a deadlock when gc_immediate is called from multple threads.